Support a Reprieve for Cost-Prohibitive Sprinkler Installation

 Two ways to be heard:

-The Board of Supervisors declined to advance this legislationback then, but the fire department decided to insert the mandatory sprinkler retrofit language into the 2022 revised fire code and, without notice to any of the 10,000+ affected homeowners or tenants, in December 2022 the Board of Supervisors unanimously approved the new fire code, including the retrofit language.
+At the time, the Board of Supervisors declined to advance this legislation, but in 2022, representatives from the fire department inserted the mandatory sprinkler retrofit language into the new fire code.
+This was done without notice to any of the 10,000+ affected homeowners or tenants.
+Unfortunately, in December 2022 the Board of Supervisors unanimously approved the new fire code, which included the retrofit language.

 **This mandate is not a requirement under either the National or California Fire Code and no other fire jurisdiction in the United States has an equivalent mandate.
 Even insurance companies are not pushing it due to the increased risk of water damage and mold.